sf-coyotes-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 Hash.fetch is useful because it allows us to set up a default value if nothing is passed in on initialize.

+What's the difference between args[key] and args.fetch(key) if the key key is not present in the args hash?

+if both the keys are not present args[key] will default to a nil value

+args.fetch(key) will raise an error saying invalid parameters or key not found.

 2. What is the disadvantage of single inheritance, and what's a possible solution to that problem?

 The disadvantage of single inheritance is that information can only be passed down one way in a very structured parent/child tree.